We Hold Heaven in Our Hands

 Live simply, so others may simply live.

 It is never sufficient for me alone in my elite self-centeredness to sing and dance.
 To really hear the music, to be free, everyone has to be enabled to kick up their heals like nobody’s watching and belt out the tune like never before.
-Without justice for all, the music is a just faint echo of the beautiful beyond measure fully available symphony of Heaven on Earth in the now.

-Make no mistake, comrades, the Heaven on Earth music is playing.
+Make no mistake, comrades, the heaven on earth music is playing.
 We can each one of us get in the groove just as soon as we help every other child of the music-making-living-God to dance and sing and hear it too.
-We hold Heaven in our hands.
+We hold heaven in our hands.

 – Cormac Stagg, author of The Quest for a Humble Heart